eneerge/CIS-Microsoft-Intune-For-Windows-IntuneProfile/README.md

   - Ignore event id 2545 (checkNewInstanceData) - this appears to be an Intune bug.
 See https://answers.microsoft.com/en-us/windows/forum/all/event-2545-microsoft-windows-devicemanagement/a7e0f8e9-685f-44d8-be69-58fd1f8a716e
   - Ignore error referencing "./Device/Vendor/MSFT/Policy/ConfigOpoerations/ADMXInstall/Receiver/Properties/Policy/FakePolicy/Version.
 This is an expected error the informs you that Intune is working properly.
 See: https://www.reddit.com/r/Intune/comments/n8u51x/intune_fakepolicy_not_found_error/

+# Extras
+Firefox can be a pain to work with OMA-URIs.
+I created a stylesheet to make it a lot easier and that can be seen in the screenshot above.
+To install, go into the "Extras" folder for instructions.

 # Status
 Profile currently goes up to 18.9.11.1.1, but will soon cover the entire CIS Intune benchmark.